pingbird/json_stream/README.md

 # json_stream

-A package for converting objects to JSON asynchronously to a byte stream.
+A package for converting objects to JSON asynchronously through a byte stream.

 This package is useful for encoding extremely large objects that would consume too much memory with a standard [JsonEncoder](https://api.dart.dev/dart-convert/JsonEncoder-class.html).